urbanairship/ios-gimbal-adapter/README.md

 1) Copy `GimbalAdapter.swift` into your project

-2) In your application delegate, call restore during didFinishLaunchingWithOptions:
+2) In your application delegate, call `restore` during `didFinishLaunchingWithOptions`:

 ```
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey : Any]? = nil) -> Bool {